eadmaster/pcrown/script/readme.md

-└── eng                  # English script translation (files match 1-to-1 those in the jap folder) ├── events           # dialogues, parsed by the eventeditor ├── events_splitted  # splitted dialogues, dir populated while building (do not edit these) ├── items.txt        # items and status messages, parsed by itemsutil (UTF-8-encoded) ├── items_lt.txt     # items and status messages, literal translation used in the LT version (UTF-8-encoded) ├── items_ex.sed     # items and status messages, changes used in the EX version (UTF-8-encoded) ├── items*.txt.sjis  # items and status messages, generated while building (do not edit these) ├── names.txt        # characters and enemies names, parsed by itemsutil └── ...  # other files are unused
+└── eng                  # English script translation (files match 1-to-1 those in the jap folder) ├── events           # dialogues, parsed by the eventeditor ├── events_splitted  # splitted dialogues, dir populated while building (do not edit these) ├── items_ex.txt     # items and status messages, extended translation used in the normal and EX version, parsed by itemsutil (UTF-8-encoded)
+    ├── items_lt.txt     # items and status messages, literal translation used in the LT version, parsed by itemsutil (UTF-8-encoded)
+    ├── items*.txt.sjis  # items and status messages, generated while building (do not edit these) ├── names.txt        # characters and enemies names, parsed by itemsutil └── ...  # other files are unused